 The directors are responsible for the other information.
-The other information comprises the directors' report as required by the Companies Act No. 71 of 2008, which we obtained prior to the date of this report.
+The other information comprises the directors' report as required by the Companies Act No. 71 of 2008 and detailed statement of surplus or deficit, which we obtained prior to the date of this report.
 Other information does not include the financial statements and our auditor's report thereon.